 Can I claim self-defense in a violent crime case?

-Yes, if the evidence supports it.
-Self-defense requires a reasonable belief that using force was necessary to stop immediate danger.
+Yes — but only when the facts back it up.
+Self-defense requires a reasonable belief that force was necessary to prevent imminent harm.
 The details matter: who escalated, whether a weapon was present, the proportionality of force, and what independent evidence shows.
-Strong defense evidence makes all the difference.
+A thorough investigation is key.

 What if the alleged victim doesn’t want to press charges?

-The State can still prosecute.
-Prosecutors decide whether to proceed.
+The decision isn’t up to the victim — prosecutors can still move forward.
+It’s the prosecutor, not the alleged victim, who decides if the case continues.
 They may rely on 911 audio, medical records, officer testimony, and other evidence even if the complainant is reluctant.
 Your lawyer’s role is to challenge the proof, not rely on assumptions that a case will “go away.”

 Will I go to prison for a first offense?